New Year's Day officially declared a public holiday for the private sector

 Treat yourself to a nice lie-in on the first day of the new year…

-After it was announced last week that government employees will be entitled to a sweet four-day long weekend over the New Year, those of us in the private sector were secretly crossing our fingers that we’d get some of the same.
+After it was announced earlier this week that government employees will be entitled to a sweet four-day long weekend over the New Year, those of us in the private sector were secretly crossing our fingers that we’d get some of the same.

 Of course, this was always a bit too much to hope for, and the Ministry of Human Resources and Emiratisation has publicly confirmed that all private sector employees will be entitled to only Monday, January 1 off, with work to resume on Tuesday, January 2.